kailash-manasarovar/statement/docs/timeline/2024/september.md

 - My eyesight's not very good so I don't really trust it too much, but I swear to God I thought I saw Rocio Vidal in Cauterets while all this was going on.
 - Could she have been there?

-## Lourdes with dad

-- My dad was aware of everything that was going on, I had explained everything to him in September 2024 in Lourdes and he appeared to understand the nature of my situation and how much danger I was in.
-- As I told him my story, he kept saying: *heavy*, *heavy*,; I thought it was just him taking the piss, as he usually does.
-He then told me to be careful as I could be beaten by a man and made to be a prostitute.
-- Did he pretend to understand the nature of what was going on, and be supportive to me, and then tell my mother and brother I was not to be believed?
-- One evening we took a walk through the sanctuary.
-As we passed the baths, at the men's side, one of the doors was completely open and you could see all the way into a bathing chamber.
-- This was unprecedented, something you *never* see in Lourdes.
-- I took it to mean Mary was extending my father an invitation to bathe, to cleanse, to redeem himself.
-- He did not accept the invitation.
-- I made sure to remind him the invitation is always open; doing the right thing is always an option.

 ## Driving back to Dénia